Last updated on

 - KarriereBibel allows you to download free samples of cover letters and CVs in word format that are easy to use at home.

-- Bewerbung offers a free generator that enables you to compose your motivation letter and CV online.
+- Bewerbung from StepStone offers a free generator that enables you to compose your motivation letter and CV online.
 They will be sent to your email.
 You will also find there lots of helpful tips on writing a perfect resume and to prepare you for a job interview.

 12. How to Behave at a Job Interview in Germany